Lightning-AI/ecosystem-ci/README.md

   checkout: master # Optional, checkout a particular branch or a tag
   install_extras: all # Refers to standard pip option to install some additional dependencies defined with setuptools, typically used as `<my-package>[<install_extras>]`.

-# OPTIONAL, if any installation/tests require some env variables
+# Optional, if any installation/tests require some env variables
 env:
    MY_ENV_VARIABLE: "VAR"